kylln20/WRO_FE_2023-24/README.md

     - Cable ladder organizer on the right side
     - Hook on the left to hold the power cable in place
 7. **Servo Attachment**: attaches to the servo motor and controls steering

-Although we have support to stabilize the camera structure, we found that the camera still shakes slightly during test runs.

-Although this does not greatly impede the camera's performance, a more stable one-piece mount for the camera may be beneficial to increase the durability and simplicity of the car.

 #### Motors
 Our car uses a `Furitek Micro Komodo Brushless Motor`.
 Brushless motors refer to the lack of small "brushes" in the motor that a brushed motor would have.
 This design reduces motor friction, improving lifespan, torque, efficiency, and acceleration.

 The `Furitek Micro Komodo` is also very small compared to other RC car motors, making it fit well with our small chassis.
-The motor is mounted on a sturdy aluminum mount instead of the standard plastic mount, increasing durability and passive cooling.
+It receives power and signal via PWM from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`.

-To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a metal gear servo motor.
-The servo motor that originally came with the RC chassis had a weaker plastic gear and a five-wire connection.
-We replaced it with a new servo with a three-wire connection (signal, voltage, ground), which we can control and power directly from a motor port on the `Raspberry Pi Hardware Attached on Top (HAT)`.
+To control steering, we use a `Hitec HS-5055MG Servo Motor`, which is a three-wire connection (signal, voltage, ground) metal gear servo motor.
+We control and power from the `Raspberry Pi Hardware Attached on Top (HAT)`.
 It is connected to the wheel axis with a 3D-printed adapter piece that is screwed onto the rotational part of the servo.
-However, it is to be noted that the 3D printed piece is not perfectly secured to the axis and will, on the rare occasion, pop out.

-The `Furitek Micro Komodo Brushless Motor` receives power and signal from the `Furitek Lizard Pro Electronic Speed Controller (ESC)`, which comes with the brushless motor.
-Similarly to the servo, the signals used are PWM (pulse-width modulation) signals from the Pi HAT's motor ports.
 &nbsp;

 ⚡ Sense and Power Management ⚡